 The Center for Global Understanding and Peacemaking invites proposals for curriculum enhancement grants in the areas of global understanding or peacemaking.
 Proposals should specify how the grant will lead to the development of either entirely new courses, revised content within existing courses, or co-curricular programming to enhance the educational experience.

-Eligibility: All full time faculty are invited to apply.
+Eligibility: All full time tenured and tenure-track faculty are invited to apply.

 Amount of the Awards: Up to four grants will be awarded up to $4,500 each.

 - Hiring a student assistant, translator, consultant, lecturer, performer, etc.

 - International or domestic travel, including site visits for study abroad.